fastily/jwiki/README.md

 I designed jwiki with the following goals in mind:

 * **Simple** - _Anybody_ with a beginner's knowledge of Java shall be able to use this framework.
 I avoid horrible things like complex custom objects and convoluted calls; this project isn't for showing off my Java skills - it's designed to save my users time and effort.
 * **Speed** - This framework shall emphasize performance.
-Time is a precious resource so why spend it waiting for some dumb program to finish :)
+Time is precious so why spend it waiting for some dumb program to finish!
 * **Succinct** - Changes and queries shall be easy to perform.
 I designed this framework so API calls can be constructed with one line of code consisting of simple objects and primitive types.